 Florida Personal Injury Lawsuits and the Statute of Limitations

 The first thing to know about personal injury lawsuits is that they must be filed within a certain amount of time.
 Florida’s statute of limitations sets the legal deadline to file a lawsuit with the Florida court system.
-Under the statute, you have four years from the date of the accident or incident to file your personal injury lawsuit.
+Under the statute, you have two years from the date of the accident or incident to file your personal injury lawsuit.

 While this might appear to be a long period, time remains of the essence when filing a civil lawsuit seeking recovery of damages.
 Any delay in retaining our experienced Florida personal injury attorney or investigating the facts surrounding your accident could reduce your chances of prevailing in court.